Linner NC50 Review: Wireless ANC in-ear headphones

 On the list of features, a key point is that they are sweat-proof.
 To me, this indicates that Linner is trying to market the NC50’s as a pair of headphones to frequent exercisers.
 For weight lifting, static cardio and cycling, they work fine and stay securely in-ear and around the neck.
 However, for runners, you’ll find the neckpiece will bounce around too much, to the point of it being too noticeable.

-So, keep this in mind when deciding whether to purchase a pair and if you want to use them solely for running then I’d suggest opting for a sleeker model.
+So, keep this in mind when deciding whether to purchase a pair and if you want to use them solely for running then I’d suggest opting for a sleeker model such as the Bose Soundsport wireless.

 Seamless Bluetooth connectivity